awslabs/clickstream-analytics-on-aws/docs/en/plan-deployment/cost.md

 |           |  396   | 122   |      None              |            |  14   |     532

 ## Data transfer
-When data is transferred from EC2 to the downstream data sink, there are associated costs.
-Below is the example of data transfer costs based on 1000 RPS and 1KB payload of a request.
+There are associated costs when data is transferred from EC2 to the downstream data sink.
+Below is an example of data transfer costs based on 1000 RPS and a 1KB request payload.

 1. EC2 Network In: This does not incur any costs.
 2. EC2 Network Out: There are three data sink options:
-    - S3: Recommended to use VPC endpoint, which does not incur any costs.
+    - S3: It is recommended to use S3 Gateway endpoints, which does not incur any costs.
-    - MSK: There will be costs for "$0.010 per GB in/out/between EC2 AZs", about $105/month.
+    - MSK: It will cost `$0.010 per GB in/out/between EC2 AZs`, about $105/month.
-    - KDS: There are two ways to sink data from EC2 to KDS, through NAT or VPC endpoint.
+    - KDS: There are two ways to sink data from EC2 to KDS: NAT or VPC endpoint.
-        - NAT: If there is one NAT, the toal cost is about $633/month, the cost consists of the following items:
+        - NAT: Suppose there is one NAT, the total cost is about $633/month.
+The price consists of the following items:
-            1. "$0.045 per NAT Gateway Hour", $32/month.
+            1. `$0.045 per NAT Gateway Hour`, $32/month.
-            2. "$0.045 per GB Data Processed by NAT Gateways", $601/month.
+            2. `$0.045 per GB Data Processed by NAT Gateways`, $601/month.
-        - VPC Endpoint: $147/month.
+        - VPC Endpoint: Suppose deploying interface endpoint in two availability zones, the total cost is about $148.1/month.
+The price consists of the following items:
+            1. `$0.01 per AZ Hour`, $14.6/month.
+            2. `$0.01 per GB Data Processed by Interface endpoints`, $133.5/month.

-        We suggest using VPC endpoint for KDS data sink.
-For more information on using VPC endpoint, please refer [VPC endpoint][vpce] documentation.
+        We suggest using a [VPC endpoint](https://docs.aws.amazon.com/whitepapers/latest/aws-privatelink/what-are-vpc-endpoints.html) for the KDS data sink.
+For more information on using the VPC endpoint, please refer to the VPC endpoint documentation.

 ## Data processing & data modeling modules